influxdata/docs-v2/content/flux/v0.x/stdlib/sql/from.md

 ## Parameters

 ### driverName {data-type="string"}
-The driver used to connect to the SQL database.
+Driver to use to connect to the SQL database.

 The following drivers are available:

 - awsathena
 - bigquery
+- hdb
 - mysql
 - postgres
 - snowflake